-Studying Composition at Bath Spa University you’ll develop your skills as a composer and deepen your understanding of current new music contexts, both artistically and professionally.
+During the music composition master's degree at Bath Spa University, you’ll develop your skills as a composer and deepen your understanding of current new music contexts, both artistically and professionally.

 “Bath Spa University have given me the knowledge, support, and inspiration that I needed to take my creative work to levels I never thought possible.
 The experience has been fun, rewarding, challenging, moving, and memorable.”Eldred Stevenson, Composition graduate.

 You’ll graduate as a skilled composer with a deep understanding of contemporary music context.
 You’ll develop creative and technical skills throughout the course, alongside the ability to think critically about composition.